$2,500 sign on bonus to hired applicant!

 Pursue case goals utilizing various resources: community supports, resource family life, supplemental counseling, psychiatric services, therapeutic activities, etc.

-Regularly evaluate child/family progress and periodically meet with treatment team to review cases
+Regularly evaluate child/family progress and periodically meet with the treatment team to review cases

 Advocate for child and family’s needs and best interests by assisting in the identification of service gaps and community resources to meet identified needs